 Hand of Fatima

 Craving flavours that aren’t on the stock-standard café menu?
 Steer toward Peregian Beach and pull up in the beach car park.
 Now, wave your nose in the air like you just don’t care, and inhale deeply.
 Follow the Middle Eastern scents of Spiced Harissa Chicken or Baked Lamb Kibbeh to Hand of Fatima.
 And if that doesn’t work, you’ll find it across from the surf club buzzing with chatty locals from about 5am.

 The Velo Project

 The retro queen of the middle coast, The Velo Project has a menu packed with some of the best breakfasts in Mooloolaba.
-Already got the AM planned out?
-That’s sweet, ‘cause this off-the-beaten-track café also serves up a mean feed for lunch.
-Obvs, we’re normally salad people (oh, you too?), but at Velo it’s all about the grilled chicken burger with hazelnut spiced dukkah, avocado, tomato relish, and farmer Bill’s peppery rocket.
+But if you’ve already got the morning mapped out, this off-the-beaten-track café also serves up a mean feed for lunch.
+Try the Flip the Bird, for a toasted brioche roll loaded with grilled Cajun chicken, bacon, haloumi, lettuce and a lashing of wasabi and turmeric mayo.
+Trust us, you’ll be back.